 - 1. Diagnosis and treatment of the surgical diseases of the esophagus - 2.
 Diagnosis and treatment of the surgical diseases of the stomach and duodenum - 3.
 Diagnosis and treatment of the surgical diseases of the intestines - 4.
 Diagnosis and treatment of the surgical diseases of the liver and biliary tree - 5.
-Diagnosis and treatment of the surgical diseases of the pancreas - 6.
-Diagnosis and treatment of the surgical diseases of the thyroid, parathyroid and adrenal glands - 7.
-Diagnosis and treatment of portal hypertension - 8.
-Diagnosis and treatment of abdominal trauma - 9.
-Basic coloproctological problems - 10.
-Surgical diseases of the spleen Epidemiology and consequences of obesity, staging for surgical treatment and the types of bariatric procedures - 11.
-Basic principles of surgical oncology - 12.
-Various types of nutritional treatment, including its benefits and pitfalls - 13.
+Diagnosis and treatment of the surgical diseases of the thyroid, parathyroid and adrenal glands - 6.
+Diagnosis and treatment of portal hypertension - 7.
+Basic coloproctological problems - 8.
+Surgical diseases of the spleen, including staging for splenectomy - 9.
+Epidemiology and consequences of obesity, staging for surgical treatment and the types of bariatric procedures - 10.
+Basic principles of surgical oncology - 11.
+Various types of alimentary treatment, including their benefits and pitfalls - 12.
 The use of ultrasound in surgery